absmach/supermq/docker/addons/vault/README.md

 ### 4. vault_set_pki.sh

 The `vault_set_pki.sh` script is responsible for generating the root certificate, intermediate certificate, and HTTPS server certificate.
-All generated certificates, keys, and CSR files are stored in the `docker/addons/vault/data` directory.
+All generated certificates, keys, and CSR files are stored in the `docker/addons/vault/scripts/data` directory.

-The script pulls necessary parameters for certificate generation from environment variables, which are loaded from `docker/.env`.
+The script pulls necessary parameters for certificate generation from environment variables, which are, by default, loaded from `docker/.env`.

 - Environment variables prefixed with `MG_VAULT_PKI` in the `docker/.env` file are used for generating the root CA.
 - Environment variables prefixed with `MG_VAULT_PKI_INT` are used for generating the intermediate CA.